camilogo1200/twitter_clone_android/README.md

 # mParticle Android Takehome Test

-This is the skeleton of an Twitter-clone Android app, designed to get you started.
+This is the skeleton of a Twitter-clone Android app, designed to get you started.

 ## Take home Requirements